cassidyjames/cassidyjames.github.io/resume/index.md

 - Explored and reported internally on an **experimental method of rebuilding Endless OS** atop Fedora Silverblue

-- **Initiated, researched, and advocated for a [cross-desktop standardized accent color preference](https://cassidyjames.com/blog/freedesktop-accent-colors-gnome-proposal/)** that is now shipping in GNOME, elementary OS, KDE, COSMIC, and more
+- **Initiated, researched, and advocated for a FreeDesktop standardized accent color preference](https://cassidyjames.com/blog/freedesktop-accent-colors-gnome-proposal/)** that is now shipping in GNOME, elementary OS, KDE, COSMIC, and more

 ### elementary, Inc. _2011–2022_

 #### Co-founder, Chief Experience Officer (CXO)

-I co-founded the company in 2011 and helped it grow to sustain multiple employees while releasing 6 major OS releases, a pay-what-you-can app store, and multiple technology stack shifts like Python to Vala, GTK2 to GTK3, and Debian to Flatpak.
+I co-founded the company in 2011 and helped it grow to sustain multiple employees while releasing 6 major OS releases and a pay-what-you-can app store.

-Personally, I was responsible for the overall experience and messaging of the company and products, user experience architecture, and being a liaison between parties including end users, OEMs, developers, and other open source projects.
+I was responsible for the overall experience and messaging of the company and products, user experience architecture, and being a liaison between end users, OEMs, developers, and other open source projects.

 ##### Responsibilities: